-When TAB is introduced in Parliament, interested persons will be invited to submit their comments on the Bill to the National Assembly or National Council of Provinces.
-Provincial legislatures are also likely to call for submissions on the Bill.
-Until these invitations are made, individuals and organisations are encouraged to consider what impact TAB could have on their daily experiences and prepare submissions accordingly.
+After TKLB was introduced in Parliament in September 2015 a joint committee of the National Assembly and the National Council of Provinces held stakeholder hearings in February 2016.
+A schedule of public hearings has also been released for September 2016 and interested persons will be able to submit their comments on the Bill to the National Assembly.
+The National Council of Provinces is also expected to conduct its own round of public hearings on the bill.
+Provincial legislatures are also likely to call for submissions on the Bill and hold extensive public hearings across the country.
+Individuals and organizations are encouraged to consider what impact the TKLB could have on their daily experiences and prepare submissions accordingly.
 This preparation is important because the timeframes for submitting comments to legislatures are usually quite short.